AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

 ### Locating customers by past orders: `findOrders`

-Finds persons whose past orders contain any of the given keywords.
+Finds persons whose past orders contain the given keyword.

-Format: `findOrders KEYWORD [MORE_KEYWORDS]`
+Format: `findOrders KEYWORD`

 * The search is case-insensitive. e.g `milo` will match `Milo`
-* The order of the keywords does not matter. e.g. `Milo Soup` will match `Soup Milo`
+* The order of the keywords matter. e.g. `Milo Iced` will not match `Iced Milo`
-* Only the orders is searched.
+* Only the orders are searched.
-* Only full words will be matched e.g. `ChickenRice` will not match `Chicken`
+* Only customers with a dish containing the whole keyword will be matched.

 Examples:
 * `find milo` returns `John` and `Alice` who both ordered `milo`